dps923/winter2020/welcome.md

 ### What do we expect from you?

-Before a Wednesday class, we expect you to prepare for the class.
+Before a Thursday class, we expect you to prepare for the class.
 This means:

 * Read and study the class notes page
 * Read and study the linked documents